Introduction to LINQ to SQL

 }

-Putting this all together, our Program.cs
+Putting this all together, our Program.cs file should now contain the following:

 using LinqToSql.Models;